MGM Oxford Street

 1 person favorited this theater

-This elegant building located at the Tottenham Court Road end of London’s busy Oxford Street was originally built on the site of the former New Oxford Theatre in 1927, as one the Lyons Corner House restaurant complexes.
+This elegant building located at the Tottenham Court Road end of London’s busy Oxford Street was built in 1927 as one of the Lyons Corner House restaurant complexes.
+Originally the site housed the New Oxford Theatre (which has is own page on Cinema Treasures).

 Classic 5 opened on 23rd August 1979 with only 76 seats and intitially projection in this screen was by 16mm prints.